 R-U Rah Rah, R-U Rah Rah, Whoo-Rah, Whoo-Rah, Rutgers Rah!
 Upstream Red Team!
 Red Team Upstream!
 Rah, Rah, Rutgers Rah!

-When the Scarlet Knight defense is on the field on third down, High Point Solutions Stadium’s volume level soars.
+When the Scarlet Knight defense is on the field on third down, SHI Stadium’s volume level soars.
 Fans act as one, partaking in the famous Third Down tradition, which features “For Whom the Bell Tolls” by Metallica.
 All fans mimic the motion of playing an air guitar, before belting out “Let’s Go Knights!”